 In AcroYoga, we participate and rotate through three equal and interdependent roles: The Flyer, The Base, and The Spotter.
 Through these roles, we learn how to effectively communicate with others, how to connect with our own breath and body awareness, and how to challenge ourselves safely.
 More than just a pretty picture, AcroYoga is a community of people who all come together to smile, laugh, and support each other.
 AcroYoga is simply the medium by which we open our hearts to others and foster a community of connection.

-The magic in the lunar arts of Thai Yoga Massage & Flying Therapeutics lies in ability to create space in the body using loving-kindness, both in the quality of touch & presence.
+The magic in the lunar arts of Thai Massage and Flying Therapeutics lies in the ability to create space in the body using loving-kindness, both in the quality of touch & presence.
 Thai massage is practiced fully-clothed without the use of oils or lotions, and instead of a table, the receiver lies on a comfortable mat.
 During a Thai massage treatment, receivers are gently guided through a variety of positions such as side-lying, supine (on your back), and prone (on your belly).
 There is constant body contact as the giver moves through different yoga-like postures.
-The intention is to stretch, give pressure, shake gently, provide traction, and ultimately to create space in the body using gravity and the breath– both mindfully and efficiently.
+The intention is to stretch, give pressure, shake gently, provide traction, and ultimately create space in the body using gravity and the breath–both mindfully and efficiently.

 Flying Therapeutics (as seen in the video) integrates many of the traditional principles of Thai massage– except upside down!
-In this relatively newer practice, receivers are suspended in the air on the giver’s feet and hands.
+In this practice, receivers are suspended in the air on the giver’s feet and hands.
 During a therapeutic flying treatment, gravity is our best friend.
 We traction, twist, shake & fly the receiver into a blissful & playful state of relaxation.
-As a base (giver) I guide the flyer (receiver) through a 5-15 minute long sequence of positions depending on the specific needs of the individual.
+The sessions are typically 5-15 minute long sequences of positions depending on the specific needs of the individual.
 The flyer’s only job is to relax!
-I introduce most people to AcroYoga through Flying Therapeutics, as it’s very beginner friendly– I’ve flown people of all ages, shapes & sizes.
-Will you be next?
+I introduce most people to AcroYoga through Flying Therapeutics, as it’s very beginner-friendly and instills the basic elements of trust and softness.

 Do I need experience to do AcroYoga?